 Restoring a Classic Greek Revival from the 1830s

 Saxton Hall, as it’s known, was built in 1830.
-Here’s an old photo Nancy found of it from when it was still a spring chicken back in the 1800s (I edited it so you could see the house better — you can see the original here):
+Here’s an old photo of it from the 1800s:

 The house was renovated in the late 1930s by Harvey Deuell, who was managing editor of the New York Daily News, and his wife Peggy Hull Deuell, who made history as the first woman war correspondent in WWI.